 3. Learn about their culture and heritage

 It is a great way to seamlessly transition into being a part of the local community.
-They should take interest in the Canadian lifestyle and customs and make sure they respect their values.
-It will help them to be accepted at their workplace sooner and can also aid in their professional growth.
+They should take interest in the Canadian lifestyle and customs and respect their values.
+It will help them be accepted at their workplace sooner and aid in their professional growth.

 4. Reach out and get help

-It is always great to be proactive and make connections in the professional world.
-The more information and insight they gather from people already in the industry, the better will it elevate their chances to quickly comprehend the way things work, besides helping them create a rapport for themselves.
+Being proactive and making connections in the professional world is always great.
+The more information and insight they gather from people already in the industry, the better it will elevate their chances to quickly comprehend how things work, besides helping them create a rapport for themselves.

-Although it is the most fundamental prerequisite, that the students are proficient in the English language, they should strive to be fluent in it when planning to move to Canada.
+International students should strive to be fluent in the English language when planning to move to Canada.
 While most parts of the country have English speakers, some towns also have people whose first language is French.
-They should ensure that you pick up the language if they choose to stay in those towns.
+They should ensure you pick up the language if they stay in those towns.

 Canada is a great country that will give you ample space to grow and achieve your career goals.
-So, if you have the correct qualifications, do your research about the market, make good connections, and work diligently towards your applications – cumulatively, a life after MS in Canada can be a dream you can easily achieve.
+So, if you have the correct qualifications, research the market, make good connections, and work diligently towards your applications.
+Cumulatively, a life after MS in Canada can be a dream you can easily achieve.

 Frequently Asked Questions